tin6150/CMAQ/DOCS/Tutorials/CMAQ_Benchmark.md

 ```

 ### Run the preprocessor executables
+_Note: ICON/BCON generation tools are under final stages of development and will be released via GitHub when ready.
+ICON and BCON files are provided with the benchmark data._

 To run the test simulation for the various CMAQ preprocessor programs, change directories to the location of each program and execute the run script.